FAST U.S. SHIPPING & EASY RETURNS

 • Quick and Easy Installation: With a spring-loaded design, this pet door is effortlessly installed and removed without the need for tools.

-• Sturdy Flap Design: The two-piece flap provides weather resistance and comfort for your pet, accommodating single or double flaps for customizable insulation.
+• Sturdy Flap Design: The magnetic flap provides weather resistance and comfort for your pet, accommodating single or double flaps for customizable insulation.

 • Adjustable Heights: This pet door is available in three track height adjustment ranges, fitting door heights from 74-3/4" to 96-1/4".